QUICK ANSWER

 That matters more than you think.
 The Florida exam is 45% state-specific content.
 Nineteen distinct topics cover everything from FREC regulations to documentary stamp tax calculations to the homestead exemption.
 A national question bank that dedicates 2% of its content to Florida law is not going to get you through those 45 questions.

-This comparison breaks down the seven most popular Florida exam prep apps by price, question count, platform, and actual usefulness for the Florida exam.
-Every claim is verifiable.
-Every price is current as of early 2026.
+This comparison breaks down seven popular Florida exam prep apps by price, question count, platform, Florida-specific depth, and actual usefulness for the Florida exam.
+Every major claim is either sourced from the publisher's public materials or labeled as a judgment call.
+Prices can change, so verify the live checkout page before buying.

 Full disclosure: This site is built by the team behind the Pass Florida app.
 That app is included in this comparison.
 Rather than pretend otherwise, every app here gets the same honest treatment: real pricing, real strengths, real weaknesses.